niftools/blender_niftools_addon/docs/user/features/scene/index.rst

 Nif Version
 ===========

+**Game**
+   Select the game you're working for.
+This will be set to a suitable game on import, but can not always be resolved as the version number can map to several games.

 **Nif Version**
    The base version, generally related to a single game or company.
-   * This is currently not very user-friendly, this will be addressed in a future release
    * Check the nif files included with the game you're modding to know which versions to use.

    *Example:*